 They tested the curtain for tear strength, shrinkage, color fading, and fungal growth.
 The brand assures customers that the Nebia shower curtain will perform highly in these areas, easily lasting for about ten years.

 The brand uses recycled polyethylene terephthalate (rPET) fiber to produce its woven waterproof shower curtain and liners.
 They make their Nebia shower curtain and liner sets from over forty-one 500ml plastic bottles.
 The recycled curtain is certified by the Global Recycling Standard.
-The brand completely avoids using PVC and other toxic ingredients commonly found in a plastic shower curtain.
+The brand completely avoids using PVC and other toxic ingredients commonly found in a plastic shower curtains.

 We love Nebia’s plastic-free shower curtains and recyclable packaging.
 And since it only comes in one soft grey color that easily blends in with any decor, you save time on color decisions.